venkatsunilm/azure-aks-terraform-github-actions/README.md

 - **main.tf**: The entry point for Terraform, which ties together the modules and manages resource dependencies.
 - **variables.tf**: Defines variables that are used across the Terraform configuration for flexibility and reusability.
 - **outputs.tf**: Specifies the output variables, such as the AKS cluster name or public IP, that are available after the infrastructure is provisioned.
-- **development.tfvars** and **production.tfvars**: Environment-specific variable files for development and production, ensuring that different configurations can be applied depending on the environment.
+- **dev.tfvars** and **prod.tfvars**: Environment-specific variable files for dev and prod, ensuring that different configurations can be applied depending on the environment.

 ### 4. Webapp Helm Chart
 This directory holds the Helm chart for deploying the web application to AKS.

-- **webapp-chart/**: Helm chart directory containing Kubernetes manifest templates for the web application deployment.
+- **app-chart/**: Helm chart directory containing Kubernetes manifest templates for the web application deployment.
 - **Chart.yaml**: The metadata file that defines the Helm chart's version, name, and dependencies.
-- **development-values.yaml**: Values file containing configurations specific to the development environment.
+- **dev-values.yaml**: Values file containing configurations specific to the dev environment.
-- **production-values.yaml**: Values file containing configurations specific to the production environment.
+- **prod-values.yaml**: Values file containing configurations specific to the prod environment.

 ### 5. Source Code (src)
 This directory contains the application's source code and associated resources.